steelesh/portfolio/src/components/index.md

 ## Talk to Me

 Interested in working together or want to connect?
-[Contact Me](/contact).
+[Get in touch](/contact).